roman-milk/roman-milk.github.io/mikes-first-time.md

  "As long as we do it on the desk," agreed Nicky.

  Mike helped her to move to one side of the desk and clambered up and rolled onto his back in the middle of the large desk.
 The leather inlay stuck to his back and ass, but it was a small price to pay for such a hot fuck.
-Report_Story #3